LV/corelib/README.md

 }
 ```

-The goal is to provide clean and minimal interfaces for using mathematical functions, algorithms, and data structures, with performance-aware implementations when appropriate.
+The goal is to provide clean and minimal interfaces for mathematical functions, algorithms, and data structures, with performance-aware implementations when appropriate.

 ## Pre-requisites
 ### Documentation